-Compared to the 1918 pandemic event, an influenza pandemic today could have far-reaching, negative consequences for the health and well-being of San Francisco's residents and for the economic and social stability of the Bay Area.
+Compared to the 1918 pandemic event, an influenza pandemic today could have farreaching, negative consequences for the health and well-being of San Francisco's residents and for the economic and social stability of the Bay Area.
 Our population includes more elderly than it did in the past.
 Our ability to respond effectively to a pandemic is also limited.
 Our health care system today has little surge capacity.
-"Just-in-time" ordering of needed supplies has replaced the warehousing of critical items onsite for most businesses and governmental organizations.
+"Just-intime" ordering of needed supplies has replaced the warehousing of critical items onsite for most businesses and governmental organizations.
 In addition, unlike citizens in 1918, we are not accustomed to following government restrictions such as the rationing of goods and services.

-There have been five pandemics since 1900; the 2009 H1N1 Pandemic is the most recent.
+In addition to COVID-19, there have been five other pandemics since 1900.
 From April 12, 2009 to April 10, 2010, CDC estimated that between 151,700 and 575,400 people worldwide died from 2009 H1N1 virus infection during the first year the virus circulated.
 Additionally, CDC estimated that 80 percent of (H1N1)pdm09 virus-associated global deaths were in people younger than 65 years of age, which differs from typical seasonal influenza epidemics during which about 70 percent to 90 percent of deaths are estimated to occur in people 65 years of age and older.
 In the United States estimates included 60.8 million cases, 274,304 hospitalizations, and 12,469 deaths due to the (H1N1)pdm09 virus.
 In San Francisco, 208 hospitalizations and 60 intensive care unit (ICU) or fatal cases were reported during the 2009 H1N1 Pandemic.